-Data Profiling Report
+Deliverables Data Profiling Report

 Data Glossary

-3. Process - Data Quality Issue Management
+3. Process - Data quality issue management

 If the primary purpose of implementing a data governance framework is to improve the quality of your data, then having a process to investigate and act on data quality issues is a vital process.

-It should be noted that this process cuts across both the Analyse and Improve segments of the diagram.
-As it commences with the identification and analysis of the issue.
-I have included the detail of the process in the Analyse segment.
-Roles responsible for highlighting issues with the data they use and reporting these issues to the Data Quality Team.
+It should be noted that this process cuts across both the Analyze and Improve segments of the diagram.
+As it commences with the identification and analysis of the issue, I have included the detail of the process in the Analyze segment.